ouster-lidar/ouster-sdk/docs/python/examples/lidar-scan.rst

    :local:
    :depth: 3

 We provide the :py:class:`.LidarScan` class, which batches lidar packets by full rotations into easily accessible fields of the appropriate type.
-The :py:class:`.LidarScans` also allows for easy projection of the batched data into Cartesian coordinates, producing point clouds.
+The :py:class:`.LidarScan` also allows for easy projection of the batched data into Cartesian coordinates, producing point clouds.

 A :py:class:`.LidarScan` contains the fields specified at its initialization, queryable by accessing